ibrahim-almaiseb/Smart-Method-Iot/README.md

 2-turning robot arm.

+3.POST and GET from database

+4.Control robot movement using a website

 Speach To textWebapp
 1. Create a project on the Google Cloud Platform and enable the 'Cloud Speech-to-Text API' for the project.